Witten-Reshetikhin-Turaev invariants for 3-manifolds from Lagrangian intersections in configuration spaces: Coloured Jones polynomials for framed links

 {\bf Step 3} In the end, the caps of the diagram require that after the braid group action, we evaluate just the components which are symmetric with respect to the middle of the disc.
 More precisely this means that the indices corresponding to the points $k$ and $2n+1-k$ should sum up to the colour $C_k-1$.
 This is encoded geometrically by the intersection with the dual class $\bar{\mathscr L}_{\bar{i}}^{\CC}$.

-On the algebraic side, one should encode also an extra coefficient which corresponds to the caps of the diagram.
+On the algebraic side, one should also encode an extra coefficient which corresponds to the caps of the diagram.
 We reffer to the details of the argument for a single colour as they are presented in \cite{Cr3} (Section 5 and Section 7), except that here we have a different local system.
 The fact that the change of the local system does not affect the flow of the proof follows by a similar computation as the one from Step 3, Section 6 from \cite{Cr5}.
+The main points are as follows.

 This coefficient is given by the pivotal structure, more specifically by the action of the element $K^{-1}$ from the quantum group.
 Now, for a set of indices $i_1,...,i_n$ the $K^{-1}$ action on the corresponding tensor monomial is given by: